- CEHS Guest Hooder FAQ

 I am a dual degree student.
 Can I use two Guest Hooders?

-No. Each graduate may use only one Guest Hooder.
+No. Each graduate may use only one Guest Hooder per ceremony.

-The very first thing you should do is contact your chosen person and confirm they are both willing to act as your Guest Hooder and that they are available to attend the ceremony.
+The very first thing you should do is contact your chosen person and confirm he or she is willing to act as your Guest Hooder and that he or she is available to attend the ceremony.

-You must then submit the CEHS Guest Hooder Request Form, which will provide us with the following information: Your name and email address, full name of your guest hooder, relationship to you (father, mother, friend, mentor, faculty member, etc.), type of degree (be as specific as possible), and any special accommodations required for your Guest Hooder.
+You must then submit a Guest Hooder Information Form, which will provide us with the following information: Your name and TUC email address, full name of your Guest Hooder, relationship to you (father, mother, friend, mentor, faculty member, etc.), type of degree (be as specific as possible), and any special accommodations required for your Guest Hooder.

 What is the deadline for submission of this information?

-If your information is not received by the end of the day on May 1st, you will be hooded by the TUC faculty member chosen by students in your college/program.
+If your information is not in our office by the end of the day on March 1, 2019, you will be hooded by the TUC faculty member chosen by students in your college/program.

 Is my Guest Hooder required to rent/purchase regalia for the commencement ceremony?

 Guest Hooders are expected to attend the commencement ceremony in appropriate business attire (no t-shirts or jeans) befitting a professional ceremony.
-No special clothing is required though your Guest Hooder may wear his/her own personal regalia if they choose to do so.
+No special clothing is required though your Guest Hooder may wear his or her own personal regalia if they choose to do so.
 The University does not provide regalia for Guest Hooders.

-To where or to whom should my Guest Hooder report on the afternoon of commencement?
+Where or to whom should my Guest Hooder report on the morning of commencement?

-Guest Hooders should be directed to enter Zellerbach Hall and follow the signs to the to the Guest Hooder information table.
+Guest Hooders should be directed to enter the Grove amphitheater and follow the signs to the Guest Hooder seating area, located to the right of the stage, under the tented area.
 A TUC staff member will assist your Guest Hooder in locating his or her seat.

 By what time will my Guest Hooder be required to be present?

-Guest Hooders are expected to be present by 6:00 p.m., which is one hour prior to the ceremony start time.
-Please note: The 6:00 p.m. arrival time will permit us to issue instructions, answer questions, and ensure all Guest Hooders are appropriately seated by college/program.
+Guest Hooders are expected to be present by 4:00 pm, which is one hour prior to the ceremony start time.
+Please note: The 4:00 pm arrival time will permit us to issue instructions, answer questions, and ensure all Guest Hooders are appropriately seated.
 Late arrivals may not be permitted to participate.

 Can you provide a general overview of the Guest Hooding process?

-Facing the stage, all Guest Hooders will be seated in the front, far right section of Zellerbach Hall.
-When directed, Guest Hooders will rise, enter the stage from the right side, and be matched with their graduate.
-Graduates and Guest Hooders will walk around the front of the stage, through the hooding/diploma/hand-shaking stations, and will pause as directed for photos.
-Both will then return to their seats as directed.
+Facing the stage, all Guest Hooders will be seated in the front, far right section under the tented area.
+When directed, Guest Hooders will rise, be matched with their graduate, and approach the state.
+Graduates and Guest Hooders will walk onto and along the front of the stage, through the hooding/diploma/hand-shaking stations, and will pause as directed for photos.
+Both will then return to their respective seats as directed.

 What is the expected duration of the commencement ceremony?

-It is expected that the ceremony will last approximately 2 hours.
+It is expected that the ceremony will last approximately 1.5 hours.
+Please note, however, that despite our best efforts, the ceremony may run long.

 Where may I obtain additional information regarding the commencement ceremony?